Gurendra-tech/Low-Power-Comparator-with-hysteresis/README.md

 This project is developed on Opensource tool LTSPICEXVII Tool.
 In this Comparator output is given with Hystersis

 # Installing of LTSPICE XVII
-1. Download LTSPICEXVII from any available site as per you OS.
+1. Download LTSPICEXVII from https://www.analog.com/en/design-center/design-tools-and-calculators/ltspice-simulator.html as per you OS.
-2. If you dowloaded the .exe  file a window will pop-up which will show lincence agreement.
+2. If you dowloaded the .exe  file a window will pop-up which will show licence agreement.
 Click on accept
 3. Choose the Version of your PC and Click on the Install.

 # Setup for Simulation